 Cannabis has seen an ever-increasing acceptance within society in the past few years.
 There are now 35 states that allow for at least the medical use of cannabis, with Mississippi and South Dakota being added to the list this year.
 Although many people believe there are great uses of cannabis, such as for pain or depression, there are obvious side effects.
 As an Emergency Physician, I see these side effects of cannabis use very often.
-Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Read on—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 You Might Feel Nausea and Vomiting